microwave89-hv/hw-fw-notes/to-clarify.md

 What role do the misconfigured protections on some EFI vars play?

 SMM_BWP does exist on PPT but is not reported to be used.
 Why hasn't the FW been updated in light of Speed Racer?

+Why is the ME reported to be in MFG mode?